daveposh/change_submission/PEER_REVIEW_IMPLEMENTATION.md

 🎯 Peer Review Coordination Required
 Due to the Medium risk level, a peer review coordination task has been assigned to the agent SME.
-They are responsible for obtaining peer review within 24 hours by either conducting the review themselves, reassigning to a peer, or coordinating external review.
+They are responsible for obtaining peer review within 24 hours by assigning to a qualified peer reviewer, coordinating external review, or escalating for assignment.
 ```

 #### For Risk Score ≥ 7 (no SME identified):